|HDAS||Native Interfaces||Discovery||eBooks with Kortext||Other FAQs|

 Do library staff need to worry about their jobs?

-No. Library services which have implemented discovery systems report that they tend to increase use of library services, including by generating more requests for resources which are discovered but not immediately accessible.
-Where staff time is released by the National Discovery Service, this will be channelled into more customer facing work and extending the reach of library and knowledge services across the whole of the NHS.
+- Where staff time is released by the National Discovery Service, this will allow more customer facing work to extend the reach of library and knowledge services across the whole of the NHS

 What happens if the National Discovery Service is not compatible with local IT systems?